tzeikob/replica/README.md

   tzeikob/replica:tag
 ```

-this way you can remove the container and start it again anytime witout loosing the old data, you only have to mount the host folder `$(pwd)/data` as a volume back to the new container.
+this way you can remove the container and start it again anytime without losing the old data, you only have to mount the host folder `$(pwd)/data` as a volume back to the new container.

 ### Mount other folders and files to the container